mario6714/ai-translate/readme.md

 #### The addition of a webview in go is WIP

 ## todo

 translate a game
-add providers¹
+implement drag and drop models
+-
 finish the webview in go
--
-implement drag and drop models add providers²
+search for more providers